 This course explores the various forms of poetry and the poetic ideas which inform them.
-Traditional as well as open forms are examined in detail, supplemented by readings of poetic theory from an historical range of sources.
+Traditional as well as open forms are examined in detail, supplemented by readings of poetic theory from a historical range of sources.
 Students will learn about the nexus between theory and creative practice.
 They will study the specialised skills and techniques that turn an experience or memory into a compelling poem.

-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

 Poetry is an integral part of major creative writing programs.
 As good poets devour poetry all the time, students will embark on an intensive reading program, reading poetry from a variety of periods.
 They will study postmodern and contemporary trends and be encouraged to be more experimental in poem-making.
 The reading will enhance their critical skills in assessing their own work and that of their fellow students.
 They will learn to work with drafts and envision their work as a coherent collection.

 Particular attention will be paid to

 - Developments in Australian and world poetry

 - Discovering literary models

-* Envisioning the portfolio as a coherent collection
+- Envisioning the portfolio as a coherent collection

 - Working with drafts, revising and editing.